jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

 .. code-block:: shell
   :emphasize-lines: 1

-  pytest-watch
+  pytest-watcher

 the terminal_ shows

 .. code-block:: shell

-  command not found: pytest-watch
+  command not found: pytest-watcher

-I need to install `pytest-watch`_ for the computer to use it.
+I need to install `pytest-watcher`_ for the computer to use it.
 Next, I set up a `virtual environment`_ to keep programs_ my project needs in one place

 ----